Gloria Lee Youn

 Education

-Gloria received a B.A. in Piano Performance and a B.S. in Music Education from the University of Illinois at Urbana-Champagin.
-She received Suzuki piano teacher training at University of Tennessee with Fay Adams and Music Mind Game teacher training with Michiko Yurko.
-Gloria also studied Orff method, Kodaly method, Dalcroze method, jazz improvisation and Music for Disabled Children at University of Illinois.
-She received her Kindermusik teacher trainings at Agnes Scott College and Warren Wilson College.
+Gloria received a B.A. in Piano Performance and a B.S. in Music Education from the University of Illinois at Urbana-Champaign.
+She received Suzuki piano teacher training at the University of Tennessee with Fay Adams and Music Mind Game teacher training with Michiko Yurko.
+Gloria also studied the Orff method, the Kodaly method, the Dalcroze method, jazz improvisation, and Music for Disabled Children at the University of Illinois.
+She received her Kindermusik teacher training at Agnes Scott College and Warren Wilson College.

 Performance and Teaching Experience

-An active pianist, Gloria has performed numerous times as a soloist including at Friday Morning Music Club and with All City High School Orchestra in Chicago Orchestra Hall.
+An active pianist, Gloria has performed numerous times as a soloist, including at the Friday Morning Music Club and with the All City High School Orchestra in Chicago’s Orchestra Hall.
 She is also active as a church accompanist and ensemble player.

 Since 1982, Gloria has been running her own successful private piano studio where she teaches both traditional and Suzuki methods.
 She also taught Kindermusik in her own Kindermusik Studio in Knoxville, Tennessee.